Complexity classification of local Hamiltonian problems: Special cases

 where $w_{ij}$ are some weights and $\Delta$ is very large.
 We can do this because we can make $I_1 I_3 (2F-I)_{24}$, as in the example (\ref{II_2F-I}) above.
 If the ground state $\ket{\psi}$ of $G$ is non-degenerate, by Corollary~\ref{cor:zerothorder} the primed qubits will all be effectively projected onto the ground state, and $H$ will become

 We therefore need to find a $G$ such that the ground state is non-degenerate and $\bracket{\psi}{(2F-I)_{i'j'}}{\psi} \neq 0$ for all $i$, $j$ (and also these quantities should be easily computable).
-In particular, this implies that for all subsets $S$ of two qubits, we need $\psi_S \neq I/4$.
+In particular, this implies that for all pairs $i' \neq j'$, we need the reduced state $\psi_{\{i',j'\}}$ on that pair of qubits to satisfy $\psi_{\{i',j'\}} \neq I/4$.
 In order to find such a $G$, we study exactly solvable restricted special cases of the Heisenberg model.